- Nusa Penida tour: 2 days in Bali paradise

 Mount Batur is one of the two active volcanoes on Bali.
 With Mount Agung close to eruption, naturally it won’t be possible to go up it.
 Hence we decided on conquering the less high and still0safe Mount Batur.
 With Mount Fuji and Stromboli under my belt, I can safely say that climbing a volcano is something that never gets old for me.
 Although Mount Batur is easily the easiest out of the three (pun intended).

-Like Fuji, our goal is to watch the sunrise from the top, also because it would be cooler to do the hike in early hours.
+Like Fuji, our goal is to watch the sunrise from the top, also because it would be cooler to do the hike in the early hours.
 Here’s my experience hiking with Lakeview Hotel, booked through MJ Travel Organizer

 - 1 Mount Batur Trekking Price